Compat API (Compatibility)

 • enableHighAccuracy (bool) - Is a boolean representing if to use GPS or not.
 If set to true, a GPS position will be requested.
 If set to false, a WIFI location will be requested.

 • distanceFilter (m) - The minimum distance from the previous location to exceed before returning a new location.
 Set to 0 to not filter locations.
-Defaults to 100m.
+Defaults to 100m on Android and no distance filter on iOS.

 • useSignificantChanges (bool) - Uses the battery-efficient native significant changes APIs to return locations.
 Locations will only be returned when the device detects a significant distance has been breached.
 Defaults to FALSE.